mobizt/FirebaseClient/README.md

 The authentication/authorization classes also mentioned in the earlier section will be discussed here.

-The following authentication/authorization classes generate and hold the `ID token` which used in the authorization requests.
+The following authentication/authorization classes generate the `ID token` which used in the Firebase/Google Cloud REST API requests.

 - [UserAuth](/examples/App/AppInitialization/Async/Callback/UserAuth/)